-Figure 1: Semantic field diagram of Old Norse words for beings XXXXXinclude vanirXXXX
+Figure 1: Semantic field diagram of Old Norse words for beings XXXXXinclude vanirXXXXX

-This being so, it is possible to situate the term in a wider, schematic mapping of Old Icelandic words for supernatural beings, for which I have argued elsewhere mainly on the basis of our early poetic records, and which itself correlates with narrative evidence for traditional medieval Scandinavian world-views (Hall 2007, 21-53, esp.
+Moving beyond these basic observations, one of the key ways to understand a word's meaning is to understand how it overlaps or contrasts with those of other words in the lexicon.
+It is possible to situate the term burs in a wider, schematic mapping of Old Icelandic words for supernatural beings, for which I have argued elsewhere mainly on the basis of our early poetic records, and which itself correlates with narrative evidence for traditional medieval Scandinavian world-views (Hall 2007, 21-53, esp.
 28-29, 32-34, 47-53; cf. 54-74, esp.
-60-63, 66-67, 69-74, for Anglo-Saxon comparisons).
-As figure 1 shows, the world of male supernatural beings1 can be divided into beings whose actions are fundamentally aligned with the interests of the human in-group, whom we might term gods (such as the æsir and álfar), and those whose actions fundamentally threaten the fabric of the human in-group's existence.
+60-74, for Anglo-Saxon comparisons).
+As figure 1 shows, the world of male supernatural beings2 can be divided into beings whose actions are fundamentally aligned with the interests of the human in-group, whom we might term gods (such as the æsir and álfar), and those whose actions fundamentally threaten the fabric of the human in-group's existence.

 Within this broad paradigm, however, lie a number of complexities and subtleties.
-One relates to the relationship of humans to supernatural beings (in-group members turning troll [maybe cite that term, e.g. Bárðar saga ch.
-4]; Finnar XXXXX).
-It is also worth noting that there has long been a tendency to regard our words for mythical beings in Old Icelandic to represent a lexical set like robin, sparrow and hawk, in which each word's meaning is mutually exclusive of the others' (each in this case denoting one discrete species), but it is also possible that burs belongs (as well or instead) to a more common kind of lexical set, like monarch, king and ruler, in which words potentially overlap in meaning.
-It would be possible to find people who could only be described only as one of monarch, king and ruler, and to find people who could be described by all at once-and this may also be true of words like burs, jötunn and XXXXX.
-XXXXXevidenceXXXXX.
-XXXXXWhat about figurative language?XXXXX My principle concern here however, is to extend this kind of thinking to another aspect of the meanings of burs, to argue that we must not only be willing to see different words for monsters as partial synonyms, but to be able to denote things which are in our world-views members of entirely different ontological categories-specifically illnesses.
+These have yet to receive a full analysis (through which it would probably be possible to identify variation in words' meanings over time, space and/or register), but the outlines seem fairly clear.
+It is worth noting first that there has long been a tendency to regard our words for mythical beings in Old Icelandic to represent a lexical set like robin, sparrow and hawk, in which each word's meaning is mutually exclusive of the others' (each in this case denoting one discrete species), but it is also possible that purs belongs (as well or instead) to a more common kind of lexical set, like monarch, king and ruler, in which words potentially overlap in meaning (cf. Hall 2007, 22-23; forthcomingXXXXXX).